 4. Do I need a community manager?

-While an autonomous online community is ideal, you need managers or moderators to create an inclusive and safe online environment.
+While an autonomous online community is ideal, community leaders, like managers or moderators, are needed to create an inclusive and safe environment.
 They welcome new members, encourage discussions, monitor or create content, and enforce codes of conduct.

 In closing